Congratulations to this week’s winners:

 Either way it’s a shame that sports fans have to suffer with these two.
 I noticed that when the local Fox affiliate showed a highlight of the game playing on a flatscreen in their studio, the announcer was none other than Merrill Reese, who does play by play on WYSP-FM.
 It’s taken me this long to figure out that the solution to Joe Buck and Troy Aikman has been right there all along: turn down the volume on the television and turn on the game on the stereo.

-Columbia and the federal $147,000 nationally.
+If primary care physicians are so scarce, why don’t their salaries reflect the scarcity?
+The average salary for primary care physicians in practice for at least 3 years is around $147,000 nationally.
 Starting salaries are about $20,000 below that on average.
 This conceals tremendous variation depending on region and locality.
 For example starting salaries in the Philadelphia area for PCPs are roughly $90,000, while it’s no secret that the highest salaries are in the rural South and Midwest that can approach $180,000 for physicians fresh out of residency.

 Why the difference?
 Because Philadelphia has 5 medical schools; medical students tend to apply to residencies near where they went to school and newly minted physicians tend to practice where in the same area that they do their residencies.
 Philadelphia is a large metropolitan area with the amenities that come with it.
 It therefore has an abundance of primary care physicians, although managed care and malpractice insurance rates that border on the obscene are starting to force them out of the area.